 - Allow the adaptation of control strategies capable of reducing exposure levels in South European countries

-- Assist National and Regional authorities to implement the “Thematic strategy on Air Pollution” and to formulate air quality action plans in the framework of Directive 2008/50/EC
+- Formulation of air quality action plans in the framework of Directive 2008/50/EC

-- Support effective policy making by the use of a communication strategy plan.
+- Effective policy making by the use of a communication strategy plan.

-- Act as a catalyst for the allocation of local, national funds to the implementation of air mitigation strategies
+- The allocation of local, national funds to the implementation of air mitigation strategies

 The project expects to achieve a reduction of PM10 and PM2.5 levels, by applying effective air mitigation strategies appropriate for Southern Europe.
-The mitigation strategies developed will be appropriate for Southern Europe but they could also be adapted by other regions in Europe that can not meet the EU limit values concerning PM concentration levels.
+The developed mitigation strategies they could also be adapted by other regions in Europe that cannot meet the EU limit values concerning PM concentration levels.